chrisjenx/StaggeredGridView/README.md

 StaggeredGridView
 =================

-Based of the google staggeredgridview that has been hidden from the ACL, this is an example based off of that.
+Based of the google staggeredgridview that has been hidden from the ACL, this is an example based off of that and supporting scroll listener.